Orange Revolution: Outside Ukraine

 From the 4 February 2012 "Anti-Orange" protests in Russia; banner reads (in Russian) "Orange Revolution will not pass!"

 In March 2005 Ukrainian Foreign Minister Borys Tarasyuk stated that Ukraine would not be exporting revolution.

-During Alexander Lukashenko's inauguration (ceremony) as President of Belarus of 22 January 2011 Lukashenko vowed that Belarus would never have its own version of the Orange Revolution and Georgia's 2003 Rose Revolution.
-In the aftermath of the 2011 South Ossetian presidential election (in December 2011) and during the protests following the 2011 Russian elections (also in December 2011) the Ambassador of South Ossetia to the Russian Federation Dmitry Medoyev and Russian Prime Minister Vladimir Putin and Putin's supporters named the Orange Revolution an infamous foreknowledge for their countries.
+During Alexander Lukashenko's inauguration (ceremony) as President of Belarus on 22 January 2011, Lukashenko vowed that Belarus would never have its own version of the Orange Revolution and Georgia's 2003 Rose Revolution.
+In the aftermath of the 2011 South Ossetian presidential election (in December 2011) and during the protests following the 2011 Russian elections (also in December 2011) the ambassador of South Ossetia to the Russian Federation Dmitry Medoyev and Russian prime minister Vladimir Putin and Putin's supporters named the Orange Revolution an infamous forewarning for their countries.
 Putin also claimed that the organisers of the Russian protests in December 2011 were former (Russian) advisors to Yushchenko during his presidency and were transferring the Orange Revolution to Russia.
-A 4 February 2012 rally in favor of Putin was named the "anti-Orange protest".
-In 2013 a Russian State Duma Oleg Nilov and former fellow Russian politician Sergey Glazyev referred to political adversaries as "different personalities in some sort of orange or bright shorts" and "diplomats and bureaucrats that appeared after the years of the 'orange' hysteria".
-In 2016 the Russian newspaper Izvestia claimed, "in Central Asia weak regimes are already being attacked by extremists and 'Orange Revolutions'."
+A 4 February 2012 rally in favor of Putin was named "the anti-Orange protest."
+In 2013, a Russian State Duma Oleg Nilov and former fellow Russian politician Sergey Glazyev referred to political adversaries as "different personalities in some sort of orange or bright shorts" and "diplomats and bureaucrats that appeared after the years of the 'orange' hysteria."
+In 2016 the Russian newspaper Izvestia claimed that "in Central Asia, weak regimes are being attacked by extremists and 'Orange Revolutions.'"

 In Russian nationalist circles the Orange Revolution has been linked with fascism because, albeit marginally, Ukrainian nationalist extreme right-wing groups and Ukrainian Americans (including Viktor Yushchenko's wife, Kateryna Yushchenko, who was born in the United States) were involved in the demonstrations; Russian nationalist groups see both as branches of the same tree of fascism.
 The involvement of Ukrainian Americans led them to believe the Orange Revolution was steered by the CIA.

-In a televised meeting with military bloggers on 13 June 2023 Russian president Vladimir Putin stated that, the winner of the 2004 Ukrainian presidential election, Viktor Yushchenko had come to power with the help of a coup d'etat, which "at least took place in a relatively peaceful way."
+In a televised meeting with military bloggers on 13 June 2023, Russian president Vladimir Putin stated that the winner of the 2004 Ukrainian presidential election, Viktor Yushchenko had come to power with the help of a coup d'état, which "at least took place in a relatively peaceful way."